 What is a backup and disaster recovery appliance?

-And how can it help my business?
+How can a BDR help my business?

 Can your computers be unavailable for a few hours, a few days?
 In the event of a failure, and new equipment has to be ordered, shipped, assembled, configured, etc. Can your business survive such an outage?